Using the DAR Library

 This page is designed to answer general questions on the Library's arrangement and procedures and to orient you to the location of materials.
 If anything is not clear, please ask the staff for further information.

 The Library's stacks are open for browsing.
 When you are finished with a book, do not attempt to reshelve a book yourself, but place it on one of the library carts along the center aisle of the Library.
 Please be careful when walking in the Library and watch for step stools, chairs, and book carts.
 Use caution when standing on a step stool or passing someone standing on one.
 On crowded days, please do not occupy neighboring chairs with coats, bags, etc. and, when asked, move such materials for the convenience of other researchers.
 Supervise your personal possessions.
 The NSDAR is not responsible for lost or stolen items.
 All bags, briefcases, and purses are subject to search by the Library and/or security staff for the protection of our collections.
-There is a daily user fee of $6.00 to use the library resources.
-Members of the DAR, C.A.R.
-(Children of the American Revolution), SAR (Sons of the American Revolution), and SR (Sons of the Revolution) are exempt from paying the user fee with proof of valid membership.
+The DAR Library resources are FREE to the public.

 The Library's Online Catalog

 The DAR Library has had an online catalog of the collection since March 1996.
 This catalog is searchable by title, author, and subject.
 Terminals for public use are located next to the reference desk at the front of the Library.
 Click here to go to the Online Library Catalog.

 Locating a Specific Book